Science and technology in Morocco: Researchers

-According to the 2002-2003 annual report of the Ministry of National Education, Higher Education, Professional Training and Scientific Research, Morocco had 17 390 research staff at this time.
+According to the 2002-2003 annual report of the Ministry of National Education, Higher Education, Professional Training and Scientific Research, Morocco had 17 390 research staff.
 The majority (58%) were employed in the university sector.
 The total number of agricultural researchers in Morocco increased gradually throughout the 1980s and 1990s, while total agricultural R&D expenditure fluctuated somewhat erratically.

 The number of researchers is rising fairly rapidly.
 In 2008, Morocco counted 20,703 researchers in full-time equivalents.
 This amounted to 669 researchers per million inhabitants.
 Three years later, there were 27,714 researchers in full-time equivalents, or 864 researchers per million inhabitants, compared to a world average of 1,083 per million.
 Despite the fact that technicians play a key role in technology-based manufacturing and maintenance, there were only 53 technicians per million inhabitants in 2011.
 In head counts, Morocco counted 29,276 researchers in 2008 and 36,732 in 2011.
 Some 27.6% of researchers were women in 2008 and 30.2% in 2011.

-In 2011, Moroccan researchers (in head counts) were employed primarily in natural sciences (34%), social sciences (26%) and humanities (20%).
+In 2011, Moroccan researchers were employed primarily in natural sciences (34%), social sciences (26%) and humanities (20%).
 The lack of jobs in engineering and technology (8% of total employment in research and development) reflects the fledgling culture of entrepreneurship and innovation in Morocco.
 A further 10% of researchers work in medical sciences and 2% in agriculture.

 In 2016, Morocco counted 1,074 researchers per million inhabitants (in full-time equivalents), up from 1,024 in 2014.
 The global average for researchers per million inhabitants was 1,368 in 2018.
 In 2016, 33.8% of researchers in Morocco were female (measured in head counts).
 Women represented 33.3% of all researchers across the world in 2018.